 The vast majority of flying from Royal Air Force Halton is for instructional purposes, mainly for serving military personnel.

-If you would like to enquire/complain about a low flying aircraft you have seen and believe it to be from, or concerned with RAF Halton, please use the contact information above.
+If you would like to enquire/complain about a low flying aircraft you have seen in connection with RAF Halton, please contact us.
 If necessary, leave an unclassified message, name and contact telephone number and you will be called back as soon as practicable.

-For low flying military aircraft outside the vicinity of RAF Halton, please follow this link for contact details of the low flying complaints and enquires unit.
+For low flying military aircraft outside the vicinity of RAF Halton, please contact the low flying complaints and enquires unit.

 Operators flying drones near any military airfield must ensure they are aware of the UK policy for their safe operation.
-The Drone Code forms part of the Civil Aviation Authority's advice and guidance to drone operators which can be found on their website.
+The Drone Code forms part of the Civil Aviation Authority's advice and guidance to drone operators.

 There is no official viewing area for the safe viewing of aircraft at RAF Halton.

 RAF Halton is home to an active military grass airfield where flying has taken place continually since 1913.
 The aircraft that use the airfield are light aircraft (most used for instructional purposes), microlights, gliders (both powered and non-powered) and a small number of visiting aircraft.
 It is also often used by other military aircraft on training exercises.

 The airfield is managed by Operations Flight based at the Airfield:

 Phone: 01296 65 6367 / 6666 (Monday to Friday, 8:30am to 5pm)

 Airfield Manager Mobile: 07771522083, available 7 days a week (October to March, 8:30am to 5pm and April to September, 8:30am to sunset + 15 minutes or 8pm – whichever is earlier)